OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 # Authentication for custom functions without a shared runtime

-In some scenarios a custom function, that doesn't use a shared runtime, will need to authenticate the user in order to access protected resources.
+In some scenarios, a custom function that doesn't use a shared runtime will need to authenticate the user in order to access protected resources.
 Custom functions that don't use a shared runtime run in a JavaScript-only runtime.
 Because of this, if the add-in has a task pane, you'll need to pass data back and forth between the JavaScript-only runtime and the HTML-supporting runtime used by the task pane.
 You do this by using the [OfficeRuntime.storage](/javascript/api/office-runtime/officeruntime.storage) object and a special Dialog API.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]